FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 ```

 ---

 # Mini Exercise

 What is the difference between **Meta Tags** and **Attributes**?

-What does **utf-8** mean?
+What does `utf-8` mean?

-Group up in pairs of two and within 5 minutes try and figure it out!
+Group up in pairs of two and try and figure it out!

 ---